-Creative Digital Media investigates a broader spectrum and focuses on areas such as computer programming, new media, E-learning, 3D animation and video production.
+Creative Digital Media investigates a broader spectrum and focuses on areas such as computer programming, e-learning, animation and video production.

 Is the Creative Digital Media course diverse?

 Yes, it is a diverse course.
-The BA (Honours) in Creative Digital Media allows you to study in the CIT Cork School of Music in areas such as music technology.
-You also learn about virtual reality by visiting the simulator in the National Maritime College of Ireland and there are also opportunities to work on projects from companies in the Rubicon Centre which is based in the CIT Bishopstown Campus.
+The BA (Honours) in Creative Digital Media allows you to study in the MTU Cork School of Music in areas such as music technology.
+You also learn about virtual reality and augmented reality and and there are also work placement and the opportunity to go on an Erasmus exchange.

-“Over the 4 years in CIT’s Creative Digital Media Degree there was a great opportunity to study and experience many facets of a media development career.
+“Over the 4 years in MTU’s Creative Digital Media Degree there was a great opportunity to study and experience the many facets of a media development career.
 Working on areas from web development, design, E-learning, film to project management prepared me to join one of the world’s largest E-learning companies, Mindleaders, in 2008.

 In 2012, I became partner and Operations Director at Radii.ie - the company delivered eBook tablet applications for iPad, Android, and Windows 8 along with In-Classroom activities for primary and post primary schools around Ireland, UK and the USA.